Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Wyoming

-UW requires coordination with campus police and risk management for drone operations on university property.
-War Memorial Stadium has flight restrictions during athletic events.
+UW requires advance coordination with campus police and risk management for any drone operations on university property.
+War Memorial Stadium is subject to TFR restrictions during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.